teaminkling/base/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Minor Enhancement Request
+name: Feature Request
-about: Suggest a new minor product enhancement to an existing feature.
+about: Suggest a new (minor) feature.
 title: ''
 labels: enhancement
 assignees: ''